 “Everything good, everything magical happens between the months of June and August.”

 This is a quote fitting for this month at Watkins Landmark where our employees and families enjoyed the 2nd Annual Company Picnic at Moonlight Beach, celebrated the completion of The Promenade at Creekside project in San Marcos, and were awarded the 950 Industrial Blvd. project in Chula Vista!
-Typically July is the month of vacationing, but at Watkins Landmark we are busier than ever.
+Typically July is the month of vacation, but at Watkins Landmark, we are busier than ever.
 Currently the crews at the Upper Voltaire project in Pt.
 Loma and the Valley Ave project in Solana Beach are in a heated head to head battle towards the finish line.
 This fun competition between the project teams builds pride as well as achievement on our job sites.

 Our first article highlights The Promenade at Creekside Apartments Complex in San Marcos.
-This project includes (4) four separate (3) three story buildings that contain (43) residential units and commercial/retail spaces.
+This project includes (4) four separate (3) three-story buildings that contain (43) residential units and commercial/retail spaces.
 The project team worked closely with our long time customer Jeff Peterson as they recently turned over the last and final Building 6!

-The second article celebrates not only a new project (950 Industrial Blvd in Chula Vista, CA) but more importantly, this project introduces a new client and relationship between Watkins Landmark Construction, Bruce and Rita Carlin of 950 Carlin Prop LLC and Fred Nolta of Nolta Consulting Group.
+The second article celebrates not only a new project (950 Industrial Blvd in Chula Vista, CA) but more importantly, this project introduces a new client and relationship between Watkins Landmark Construction, Bruce, and Rita Carlin of 950 Carlin Prop LLC, and Fred Nolta of Nolta Consulting Group.
 We thank you for this opportunity and look forward to a successful project!

 In our Company Culture section, we recap our 2nd Annual Company Picnic along with a special spotlight on Christian Ryan’s day at his son’s school for “community helpers”.
 Make sure you take a look!

 Please keep your comments and suggestions on our newsletter coming.
 We always appreciate the feedback!